 7 grams of Titanium Dioxide

-5 grams of FUN Soap Colorant- Ultramarine Blue
+7 grams of FUN Soap Colorant- Tomato Red

-4 grams of FUN Soap Colorant- Neon Green
+5 grams of FUN Soap Colorant- Neon Orange

-If this is the first time you are making cp soap, please read: Basic CP Soap Making Class and Soap Making Safety Class.
+If this is the first time you are making cp soap, you will want to read both of these classes: Basic CP Soap Making Class and Soap Making Safety Class.

-Get Ready to Move!
 To the remaining soap batter, add the titanium dioxide.
 Stick blend well to incorporate.
-Once your batter is completely blended, bring the soap batter over to your color soap bowls.
-Then, starting with the blue soap batter drop several "plops" of it into the white soap batter.
-Do this from a higher angle above the bowl.
-Repeat the same action with the teal batter, then finally with the neon green.
-Do this until all colored soap batter is in the white batter.
+Once your batter is completely blended, take several scoops of the red soap batter and drop them into the white soap batter.
+Repeat the same action with the orange batter.

 Now, for this step, you are going to do an in the pot swirl.
-Get your spatula and start by placing it in the bowl directly in front of you.
-Then, drag it straight up the center of the bowl.
-When you reach the top of the bowl, pick the spatula up.
-Now, starting on the right side, begin your swirls in an "s" or ribbon shaped pattern (using the spatula).
-Repeat on the left side.
+Start by placing the spatula alongside the inside bottom edge of the bowl.
+Then, come straight up the center of the bowl.
+When you reach the top, pick the spatula up.
+Now, starting on one side, begin your swirls (using the spatula).
+Repeat on the other side.
 Do not over swirl.

 Next, carefully pour the soap batter into the mold and insulate.